mbonfi457/Data_Analyst_Portfolio/README.md

 <img src="https://github.com/mbonfi457/Data_Analyst_Portfolio/blob/main/Screenshot%202023-12-13%20113926.png" alt="drawing" width="350"/>

 I believe that plotting these accidents and related deaths could be useful for determining the best locations for emergency service stations or patrols to be staffed.
-Minimizing arrival time of EMS and police may reduce the chances of a victim(s) succumbing to injuries.
+Minimizing arrival time of EMS and police may reduce the chances of a victim succumbing to injuries.